Read our La Liga beginner’s guide about the world’s most technical soccer league.

-Spanish soccer’s top flight has long been one of the absorbing spectacles anywhere in the world and it’s a league that continues to lift standards when it comes to the beautiful game.
+Spanish soccer’s top flight has long been one of the absorbing spectacles anywhere in the world.
+It is a league that continues to lift standards when it comes to the beautiful game.

 Founded in 1929, La Liga has been a stage for colorful, vibrant and committed soccer.
 The division has been home to some of the finest footballers, coaches and teams the game has ever seen too.

-It’s a division that’s come to be defined by the two biggest teams involved: Real Madrid and Barcelona.
-The former, the capital club and most successful side in La Liga history with 32 titles, have winning with the world’s best player as their modus operandi, while the latter, 24-time champions, seek to sample glory with an accompanying flair.
+It is a division that has come to be defined by the two biggest teams involved: Real Madrid and Barcelona.
+Real Madrid is the capital club and most successful side in La Liga history.
+Meanwhile, Barcelona seek to sample glory with an accompanying flair.

-The finest players the division has ever seen have donned the iconic white of Real and the striking red and blue of Barca.
-Alfredo di Stefano inspired Madrid to eight championships during his heyday between 1954 and 1964, wonderfully supported by Hungarian star Ferenc Puskas.
+The finest players LaLiga has ever seen have donned the white of Real and the red and blue of Barca.
+Alfredo di Stefano inspired Madrid to eight championships during his heyday between 1954-64, supported by Hungarian Ferenc Puskas.

 Barcelona’s talisman during that era was Laszlo Kubala, a four-time Liga winner.
-However, it’s the “Dream Team” assembled by Johan Cruyff, another player who dazzled the division, in the early 1990s and, more recently, Pep Guardiola’s magnificent outfit that have become synonymous with the Blaugrana (blue & red) jersey.
+However, it is the “Dream Team” assembled by Johan Cruyff in the early 1990s who are lauded.
+More recently, Pep Guardiola’s magnificent outfit became synonymous with the Blaugrana (blue & red) jersey.

 The rivalry between the two has taken many twists and turns, although the modern day struggle between Real’s Cristiano Ronaldo and Barcelona’s Lionel Messi to be considered the finest player of their generation has added more fuel to the fire.
 The stunning goalscoring of both forwards has pushed each team onto new heights.